HarutyunAg/jot/README.md

 # Jot

-I often feel frustrated having many static strings spread all over the code.
+I feel bad when many static strings spread all over the code.
 So I create this little boy called **Jot** to centralize my resources in JSON and easily access nested values using dot notation.

 ## Usage example